djangify/our-spot/TESTING.md

 ***Known Bugs***

-- Users taken to the top of the page when they like, edit or delete a comment rather than staying in the location of the like/comment area.
+- Users sometimes taken to the top of the page when they like, edit or delete a comment rather than staying in the location of the like/comment area.

+- The 'report photo' and 'report profile' modal has stopped working but is not an essential component of project 4 or Stage One so will be fixed during Stage Two.

 - When a user edits their location the date and time are also edited to the current date and time, rather than staying at the original date and time.